 Cystine stones account for only about 1% to 2% of all kidney stones but represent about 6% to 8% of all pediatric calculi.
 The name "cystine" comes from its original description as "bladder calculi" in 1833.

 Kidney stones are the primary clinical manifestation of this condition.
-The primary treatment is optimization of urinary volume and pH with hydration and oral alkalinizing drugs.
+The primary treatment is the optimization of urinary volume and pH with hydration and oral alkalinizing drugs.
 Medical therapy consists of thiol-based drugs and is used in patients where conservative measures alone are insufficient.

 While most cystine stone formers will make pure cystine stones, up to 40% may develop mixed calculi that will also contain calcium oxalate, calcium phosphate, or struvite.

-Compared to calcium stone formers, cystine nephrolithiasis patients will tend to make larger stones, require more urological procedures and will start making stones at an earlier age.
+Compared to calcium stone formers, cystine nephrolithiasis patients will tend to make larger stones, require more urological procedures, and will start making stones at an earlier age.
 They also face a greater risk of eventual kidney damage and chronic renal failure compared to calcium nephrolithiasis patients.

 The cause of cystinuria is an inheritable, autosomal recessive genetic defect that affects the proximal renal tubular reabsorption of cystine.
-This same problem also affects lysine, ornithine, and arginine (COLA) but only cystine is clinically significant as it is the only amino acid in this group that will form stones.
+This same problem also affects lysine, ornithine, and arginine (COLA), but only cystine is clinically significant as it is the only amino acid in this group that will form stones.
 Cystine is the least soluble of all the essential amino acids.
 Interestingly, intestinal transport and absorption of cystine, in patients with cystinuria, tends to be impaired, but other factors offset this benefit.

 Cystinuria would not be a problem except for its relative insolubility in urine at physiological pH levels.
 Cystine solubility is highly pH-dependent because it substantially increases as the urine becomes increasingly alkaline.